-During fiscal 2015, ongoing global economic weakness made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
+During the first half of calendar 2015, ongoing global economic weakness has made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
 While periods of stronger commodity prices have provided financing opportunities which TerraX has capitalized on in the past to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (later this fiscal year and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.

-With the completion of a private placement in October 2014 for gross proceeds of \$2,774,725 (see above), the Company anticipates having sufficient cash to meet all of its obligations through the first half of fiscal 2016, inclusive of funding further exploration at the Yellowknife City Gold Project.
+With the completion of private placements in June 2015 for gross proceeds of \$5,232,345 (see above), the Company anticipates having sufficient cash to meet all of its obligations through the remainder of fiscal 2016 (to January 31, 2016) and at least the first half of fiscal 2017, with in excess of \$5 Million available to fund extensive exploration at the Yellowknife City Gold Project.
 The Company continued to review its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2015 and, as a result, elected to abandon its Blackfly property when the annual pre-production royalty became due in July 2014, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
 While management does not believe that the abandonment of any of the Company's other mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.